 Eagles vs. Falcons Preview: 3 Keys to Atlanta Win

-The Atlanta Falcons take on the Philadelphia Eagles today at 1 p.m. at Mercedes-Benz Stadium.
+The Atlanta Falcons take on the Philadelphia Eagles today at 1 p.m. at Mercedes-Benz Stadium, with both teams surely looking at the matchup as being "winnable.''

 READ MORE: How to Watch - Eagles vs. Falcons